Typhoon Nock-ten

-Typhoon Nock-ten, known in the Philippines as Super Typhoon Nina, was the strongest Christmas Day tropical cyclone worldwide in terms of 1-minute sustained winds.
+Typhoon Nock-ten, (Note: The name Nock-ten (Lao: ນົກເຕັນ, [nok̚˧ ten˩]) was contributed by Laos and means kingfisher in Lao.) locally named Nina, was a powerful late-season tropical cyclone that affect the Philippines in late-December 2016.
 Forming as a tropical depression southeast of Yap and strengthening into the twenty-sixth tropical storm of the annual typhoon season on December 21, 2016, Nock-ten intensified into the thirteenth typhoon of the season on December 23.
 Soon afterwards, the system underwent explosive intensification and became a Category 5-equivalent super typhoon early on December 25.
 Nock-ten weakened shortly afterwards before making eight landfalls over the Philippines.
 The typhoon weakened rapidly due to the landfalls as it entered the South China Sea on December 26, turned southwest, and ultimately dissipated on December 28 due to the winter monsoon.

 Nock-ten was the third typhoon to have caused significant impacts in the Philippines, after typhoons Sarika and Haima only two months prior, both of which struck similar areas at a similar intensity.
 13 people were known to have been killed by Nock-ten.
 Damage totals were estimated upwards of US$127.5 million, and because of this, the names Nock-ten and Nina were retired by the Japan Meteorological Agency and PAGASA from their respective tropical cyclone name lists.
+They were replaced by Hinnamnor and Nika respectively.
+Nock-ten made four landfalls in Christmas Day.
+The storm made its second landfall in Sagñay, Camarines Sur at 21:30 PST (13:30 UTC) on December 25 as a category 4 typhoon.